 Another facies variation is observed in levels of glomeropphyric basalt with plagioclase (Stamatelopoulou-Seymour, 1982).
-Plagioclase phenocrystals are yellow white (1 to 35%), rounded and measure from 0.2 to 4 cm.
+Plagioclase phenocrystals (1 to 35%) are yellow white, rounded and measure from 0.2 to 4 cm.
 The dark green matrix is very fine-grained.
-Phenocrystals can be weakly deformed or strongly stretched in foliation (Goutier et al., 2002; Bandyayera et al, 2011).
+Phenocrystals can be either weakly deformed or strongly stretched in foliation (Goutier et al., 2002; Bandyayera et al, 2011).

 Hammouche et al. (2015, 2017) added paragneiss derived from wacke horizons to unit mAgy1.
 These horizons are present in the most easterly band of the unit in sheets 33H10 and 33H11.
 They vary in thickness from one decimetre to a few metres.
-Paragneiss is usually light brown or dark grey with rust shades and light grey to brown grey in fresh exposure.
-It consists of fine grains of feldspar, quartz and green biotite.
+Paragneiss is usually rusty light brown or dark grey in altered patina and light grey to brown grey in fresh exposure.
+It is composed of fine grains of feldspar, quartz and green biotite.
 It also contains minor amounts of hornblende, garnet, carbonates, magnetite and locally pyrite.

-This volcanic unit is 0.3 to 1 km wide and 6.5 km long.
-It is a lapilli and block tuff with a white, beige and in places yellow patina and a grey colour in fresh exposure.
+This volcanic unit is 0.3 to 1 km wide by 6.5 km long.
+It is a lapilli and block tuff with a white, beige and in places yellow patina and a grey fresh surface.
 Fine beige and greenish lamines are visible, linked to mylonitic schistosity or foliation.
-In this case, the tuff becomes a sericite schist.
+In several cases, tuff becomes sericite schist.
 Foliation, as well as strong sericite alteration, make it difficult to observe primary volcanic structures such as the presence of fragments.
 Quartz porphyritic dykes cut this unit (Goutier et al., 2002).

-This felsic tuff is made up of quartz, plagioclase, sericite-muscovite, biotite and chlorite.
-It is also possible to find sulphides, actinolite, epidote, tourmaline, cordierite, staurotide, sillimanite, carbonates and titanite.
+This felsic tuff is composed of quartz, plagioclase, sericite-muscovite, biotite and chlorite.
+It is also possible to find sulphides (pyrite, pyrrhotite, arsenpyrite, spalerite and chalcopyrite; e.g. showings Arséno and TR-PL3-10-018), actinolite, epidote, tourmaline, cordierite, staurotide, sillimanite, carbonates and titanite.
 Some of these minerals are derived from metamorphism associated with synvolcanic hydrothermal alteration (Goutier et al., 2002).
 Clasts are mafic (negative relief) to felsic (positive relief) and make up 60% of the rock.
-These fragments are aligned with foliation and are usually stretched.
-Locally, white centimetric leucocratic bands with plagioclase alternate with dark bands rich in mafic lapillis.
-The latter contain 1-3% garnet and 10-20% biotite and hornblende (Bandyayera et al., 2011).
+These fragments are aligned with foliation and usually stretched.
+Locally, white centimetric leucocratic bands with plagioclase alternate with dark bands rich in mafic lapillis; the latter contain 1-3% garnet and 10-20% biotite and hornblende (Bandyayera et al., 2011).

 Guyer Group 2a (mAgy2a): Metasomatic Rock of Felsic Volcanics

-This subunit was defined during the summer 2011 work in the southwest of sheet 33H12.
+This subunit was defined during the summer 2011 work in the SW portion of sheet 33H12.
 It is associated with two metasomatic zones of felsic volcanics.
 Garnet is very abundant (up to 22%) and has a diameter of up to 6 cm.
-Disseminated sulphides are also present in smaller quantities.
+Disseminated sulphides are also present in smaller amount.
 Locally, it is possible to observe staurotide and sillimanite (Goutier et al., in preparation).

 Guyer Group 2b (mAgy2b): Gneiss Derived from Felsic and Intermediate Volcanics